deanna-stover/coursesCNU/2021/engl350spring2021/grant.md

 _____

-## Proposal - Wednesday, March 17th by 11:59 pm
+## Abstract - Wednesday, March 17th by 11:59 pm

-Your proposal should be **200-300 words** and describe your ideal digital humanities project.
+Your abstract should be **200-300 words** and describe your ideal digital humanities project.
 This can incorporate your area of study, of course, as long as it has humanistic (and digital!) elements.
 So, this can't just be a pitch for a research paper--there needs to be some sort of digital component planned (again, not executed, but planned).

 Some ideas (note that this list is not exhaustive):
 * A mapping project for a short story, novel, or travelogue